Block Busters: Production

-This was one of the few East Side Kids movies in which Gabriel Dell plays a member of the gang, and where Billy Benedict plays a different character.
+Block Busters was one of the few East Side Kids movies in which Gabriel Dell plays a member of the gang (as opposed to a character part or a villainous role).
 It is Bill Chaney's only film as an East Side Kid and the last film released in Harry Langdon's lifetime.

-It features performances by Jimmie Noone and His Orchestra and The Ashburns, and Leo Gorcey's wife, Kay Marvis, has a supporting role as Irma Treadwell.
-In addition, his father, Bernard Gorcey has a role as the gang's baseball team sponsor, Lippman.
+There are specialty performances by bandleader Jimmie Noone and His Orchestra and exhibition dancers The Ashburns.
+Leo Gorcey's wife Kay Marvis has a supporting role as Irma Treadwell.
+In addition, his father Bernard Gorcey has a role as the gang's baseball team sponsor, Lippman.